Regional Development Programmes

 MW Dispatch RDP solution

-UK Power Networks has been collaborating with the ESO to implement a Megawatt (MW) Dispatch service in the SPN network.
+UK Power Networks has been collaborating with NESO to implement a Megawatt (MW) Dispatch service in the SPN network.

-Through coordination and data exchange with our control room, the project will enable ESO to instruct DER units to reduce their output at times of system constraint, while our DSO dispatches the generators.
+Through coordination and data exchange with our control room, the project will enable NESO to instruct DER units to reduce their output at times of system constraint, while our DSO dispatches the generators.

 This solution enables customers to receive constraint payments for the electricity they would have otherwise generated.
 This will, in turn, provide a cheaper alternative to the existing constraint management process used within the balancing mechanism, helping to reduce costs for consumers.